yasufum/spp-tmp/docs/guides/spp_vf/commands/secondary.rst

 This is an example for adding a port with ``add_vlantag`` or ``del_vlantag``.
-In this case, add rx port to append VLAN tag 101 with PCP 3 and tx port to append VLAN tag 102 with PCP3.
+In this case, add rx port to append VLAN ID 101 with PCP 3 and tx port to append VLAN ID 102 with PCP3.

 (1) Add VLAN tag